-9345 Taxation & Financial Planning for Individuals (3 qtr. hrs.)
+9345 Taxation of Individuals & Family Businesses (3 qtr. hrs.)

-Continues the study of the general principles of federal income tax law begun in Basic Tax and Accounting for Lawyers with primary emphasis on individual income taxation.
-Topics include advanced coverage of: inclusions and exclusions from gross income; business, investments and personal deductions; restrictions on such deductions; disposition of assets; non-recognition provisions and strategies related to tax rates.
+Continues the study of the general principles of federal income tax law begun in Taxation & Accounting Principles for Lawyers with primary emphasis on income taxation of individual investors.
+Topics include advanced coverage of inclusions and exclusions from gross income; business, investment and personal deductions and their restrictions; disposition of assets; installment sales and accounting methods; related party limitations; deferral and non-recognition provisions; and strategies related to tax rates including the net investment income tax.

 9346 Taxation of Business Entities (3 qtr. hrs.)
+Prerequisite: Taxation & Accounting Principles for Lawyers